 If you experience anxiety, mood changes, feel overwhelmed, or find it difficult to sleep to the point where you are affected in a negative way, it might be time to reach out for help.

-Come forward and get tested even if you only have mild symptoms like a cough.
+Come forward and get tested even if you only have mild symptoms like a fever, cough, sore/scratchy throat, short breath, or loss of smell or taste.
 You can help stop the spread of COVID-19 in the community.

-Physical distancing means we reduce the number of close physical and social contacts we have.
-Combined with good personal hygiene, physical distancing can slow the spread of a pandemic through the community.
+Physical distancing means keeping a 1.5 metres distance from people we don't live with.
+Combined with good personal hygiene, physical distancing can reduce the spread of the COVID-19 infection through the community.

 Wash your hands regularly